turbot/kubernetes

 from

-Steampipe supports the * wildcard in the connection names.
+Steampipe also supports the * wildcard in the connection names.
 For example, to aggregate all the Kubernetes plugin connections whose names begin with kubernetes_:

 connection "kubernetes_all" {